 - Feeds on: Squid and fish.

 - Description: Usually dark grey to black in colour but occasionally lighter grey.
-Large size with extremely bulbous forehead.
-Pectoral fins are long and dorsal fin is swept backwards.
-Body is fairly thick, eyes are small and mouth is very wide and terminates in a slightly pointed snout.
+Large size with an extremely bulbous forehead.
+Pectoral fins are long and the dorsal fin is swept backwards.
+The body is fairly thick, eyes are small and mouth is very wide and terminates in a slightly pointed snout.

-Despite its name the pilot whale is a member of the dolphin family and is found in the cooler waters in both the northern and southern hemispheres.
-They are the second largest dolphin species in the world, with the orca (killer whale) being the only dolphin species which attains larger sizes.
+Despite its name, the pilot whale is a member of the dolphin family and is found in the cooler waters in both the northern and southern hemispheres.
+They are the second-largest dolphin species in the world, with the orca (killer whale) being the only dolphin species which attains larger sizes.
 Male pilot whales can grow up to a maximum length of around 20ft, while females can reach around 16ft, although the vast majority of fully grown pilot whales are slightly smaller than this.
-Like killer whales they were once thought to be a fish species and were known as blackfish, although this name is rarely used now.

 Long-finned pilot whales are a species which is generally found far out to sea in the deep waters of the open ocean.
-Like all species of marine mammals pilot whales are a creature which lives in family groups of up to several hundred individuals, with clear roles for individual whales.
-It is often one of the older females which acts as the leader, or pilot of the group, behaviour which gives this species its name.
-Females look after the young for extended periods of time, certainly several years after birth and maybe as long as seven to eight years in some cases.
-Pilot whales have a highly developed method of communicating when in their family groups, using complex vocalisations.
-They are a highly intelligent species and rival bottlenose dolphins and killer whales in their problem solving abilities.
+Like all species of marine mammals, pilot whales are a creature which lives in family groups of up to several hundred individuals.
 Pilot whales are active hunters.
 It is fish and squid which make up the majority of their diet and they will dive to depths of several hundred metres to pursue their prey.

 Pilot whales are more likely to beach themselves than other species of marine mammal.
 The reason for this is unknown but it is thought to be linked to the close family structure which pilot whales display – when one beaches itself others may be driven to do the same.
 A mass stranding of many long-finned pilot whales took place in Fife, Scotland in 2012.